yogsototh/yblog/multi/blog/Haskell-Development-Environment.md

 <div class="intro">

-en: %tldr How to develop with Haskell

-fr: %tlal

-If you don't want to read all and just install Haskell (OS X and Linux only), run the following in your terminal:
+%tldr Install Haskell (OS X and Linux only) by pasting the following in your terminal:

 ~~~
 curl -O https://raw.githubusercontent.com/yogsototh/install-haskell/master/install-haskell.sh